quixio/producer-example/README.md

 The official Docker image for producing data to Kafka with Python using Quix Streams

-This application demonstrates how to process data in Kafka with Python using [Quix Streams](https://quix.io/docs/quix-streams/introduction.html).
-It uses data in a publicly available read-only Kafka cluster and illustrates how to process the data with a stateful hopping window operator.
+This application demonstrates how to produce data to Kafka with Python using [Quix Streams](https://quix.io/docs/quix-streams/introduction.html).
+It produces simulated chat messages to a Kafka topic.

-This application assumes the data will contain a field called `my_value`.

-You can adapt this code to suit your needs.
+You can adapt this code to suit your needs, e.g. call an api or consume any another data source.

 ## How to run